-My son wouldn't agree, but for me this is the closest I've come since being raw to that choc-covered biscuit slice with the fudgy innards that - despite being so bad for me - used to taste great savoured with a glass of icy milk.
+My son wouldn't agree, but for me, this is the closest I've come since being raw to that chocolate covered biscuit slice with the fudgy innards that, despite being so bad for me,used to taste great savored with a glass of icy milk.

-This was a recipe that I wasn't expecting to be a keeper so the measurements are approximate.
+This was a recipe that I wasn't expecting to be a keeper, so the measurements are approximate.

 Print This Recipe (PDF)